styler00dollar/VSGAN-tensorrt-docker/README.md

 Warnings:
 - Keep in mind that these benchmarks can get outdated very fast due to rapid code development and configurations.
-- The 3090¹ benches were done with a low powerlimit and throttled the GPU.
 - The default is ffmpeg.
 - ModifyFrame is depricated.
 Trying to use FrameEval everywhere and is used by default.
 - ncnn did a lot of performance enhancements lately, so results may be a bit better.
 - TensorRT docker version and ONNX opset seem to influence speed but that wasn't known for quite some time.
 I have a hard time pinpointing which TensorRT and ONNX opset was used.
 Take benchmark as a rough indicator.
 - Colab may change hardware like CPU at any point.
 - Sometimes it takes a very long time to reach the final speed.
 It can happen that not enough time was waited.
+- 3090¹ (+12900k) benches most likely were affected by power lowered power limit.
+- 3090² (+5950x) system provided by Piotr Rencławowicz for benchmarking purposes.

 ⓘ means that model not public yet